-Salaries and benefits increased by \$194,000, which includes additional salary for new staff and merit increases.
+Salaries and benefits increased by \$194,000, which includes additional salary for new staff to handle added responsibilities and merit increases.
 Consultants and contract staff increased \$70,000, or 30 percent, because of the need for additional contracted services for compliance support.
 Travel, training, and other costs decreased \$50,000, or 5 percent.